-The interview went into plaintiff's background, including his alcoholism (he had been sober over one month prior to the interview), his first marriage and divorce, his children, living in a commune in Tennessee, et cetera.
+¶ 30 The questions went into plaintiff's background, including his alcoholism (he had been sober over one month prior to the interview), his first marriage and divorce, his children, living in a commune in Tennessee, et cetera.
 By 10 p.m., plaintiff had still not eaten and had drunk 15 cups of coffee.
 Plaintiff testified that he was tired and asked if he could leave; he was told that he could not leave.
 The detectives told plaintiff that they did not believe his story, and Lowery yelled at him.
 At this point, plaintiff offered to undergo a polygraph examination.
-The detectives agreed, and plaintiff signed a consent to the test and to videotape the examination.
+The detectives agreed, and plaintiff signed a consent for them to administer and videotape the examination.

 While waiting for the polygraph examiner to come to the station, the questioning became less "intense" or "badgering."
 The detectives ordered sandwiches, and plaintiff ate a few bites and drank water and coffee.
-Plaintiff inquired whether polygraphs were reliable and told the detectives he had read that relaxation or meditation could lower one's blood pressure and affect the test results.
+Plaintiff inquired whether polygraphs were reliable and told the detectives that he had read that relaxation or meditation could lower one's blood pressure and affect the test results.
 Plaintiff told Hendle that he could lower his blood pressure and that he meditates.
 The polygraph examiner, Kenneth Frankenberry, arrived at midnight.
-While Frankenberry was strapping in plaintiff for the examination, he asked plaintiff if he was aware how his parents had been killed.
+While Frankenberry was preparing plaintiff for the examination, he asked plaintiff if he was aware how his parents had been killed.
 After plaintiff replied in the negative, Frankenberry told him that their throats had been cut.
-This was the first time plaintiff was informed of this.
+This was the first time that plaintiff was informed of this.

-While Frankenberry was setting up for the examination, plaintiff spontaneously made another "flip" comment about voices (i.e., "I said voices") and then apologized.
+¶ 32 While Frankenberry was setting up for the examination, plaintiff spontaneously made another "flip" comment, about "voices" (i.e., "I said voices"), and then apologized.
 Plaintiff was fatigued at this point.
 He typically went to bed at 10:30 p.m. and almost always before midnight.
 The examination lasted about one hour.
 Plaintiff testified that he answered truthfully.4 When plaintiff was exiting the examination room, Lowery asked him how he would cut someone's throat.
 Plaintiff replied that he would "take a knife and grab their head."
-The plaintiff then just dropped his hands and stopped speaking.
+Plaintiff then just dropped his hands and stopped speaking.
 They walked back to the interrogation room.
 When asked how he knew how to cut someone's throat, plaintiff responded that he saw it in a "Rambo" movie.
-At this point, in addition to Lowery, there were two other officers in the interrogation room; they asked only a few questions for about 20 minutes.
+At this point, Lowery and two other officers were in the interrogation room; they asked only a few questions for about 20 minutes.
 Lowery left and then returned and started questioning plaintiff.
-Defendant Christopher Pandre, a detective, was introduced to plaintiff.
+Detective Christopher Pandre was introduced to plaintiff.
 At this point, only Lowery and Pandre were in the room with plaintiff.
 Hendle returned after 30 minutes and Pandre left.